Vedschyburger/Tetherpaw_by_Vedschyburger/README.md

-This code implements a command in FiveM (GTA V Multiplayer Mod) that allows a player character to be “tethered” to another player using a rope.
+- This code implements a command in FiveM (GTA V Multiplayer Mod) that allows a normal player character to “tether” a dog character to themselves with a rope.
-When another player is within a certain range, the player can create a tether and attach it to the target player.
+- When the dog player is within a certain radius, the normal player can create a leash and tie it to the dog player.
-The leash is displayed visually and the player is attached to the target player with a rope animation.
+- The leash is displayed visually and the dog player is tied to the normal player with a rope animation.
-The command is primarily used for role-playing scenarios in which, for example, dogs are leashed to their owners.
+- The command is mainly used for role-playing scenarios in which, for example, dogs are leashed to their owners.
-The code also contains a function for removing the leash if it is already active.
+- The code also contains a function for removing the leash if it is already active.

 ![image](https://github.com/user-attachments/assets/ac9ceb3b-aadf-49d0-95f3-91e27e8c83a6)